Makeruna! Makendō 2: Kimero Youkai Souri: Development

-It is a sequel to Makeruna!
+The game is a sequel to Makeruna!
 Makendō (Kendo Rage).

 Gameplay

 Makeruna!
 Makendō 2 is a 2D fighting game featuring magical attacks.
-The game features RPG elements, where you character can level up, and the higher your level, the more kinds of attacks the player has.
+The game features RPG elements, where the character can level up, and on the higher level, the more kinds of attacks the player has.

 It plays similarly to other 2D versus fighting games, in which the player's character fights against their opponent in a best of two-out-of-three matches in a single player tournament mode with the computer, or against another human player.
 In the original Super Famicom version, the gameplay has a traditional combo system.
 In the PlayStation version, the combo system and speed were increased.

 Release

 The game was released on March 17, 1995 for the Super Famicom in Japan.
-It was released on November 10, 1995 for the PlayStation.
+It was released on November 10 the same year for the PlayStation.
 The port was handled by Fill-in-Cafe.

 The PlayStation version was later re-released for the PlayStation Network in 2010.
 It was released for PSN Imports for outside of Japan in by Gungho America.
-It was released simultaneously with Art Camion Sugorokuden, Finger Flashing, Lup Salad, Vehicle Cavalier, and Zanac x Zanac.
+It was released simultaneously with Art Camion Sugorokuden, Finger Flashing, Lup Salad, Vehicle Cavalier and Zanac x Zanac.
 It retailed for US$5.99.